Returning Students

 Graduate Students Returning After On-Leave Status

 You may automatically register for the return quarter during the prescribed registration period.
-Follow procedures outlined below:
+Follow theses procedures:

-- Log into your MyISSS Profile to submit the online Returning Student I-20 Request to International Student Services (ISS) approximately three months before your intended return.
+1. Log into your MyISSS Profile to submit the online Returning Student I-20 Request to International Student Services (ISS) approximately three months before your intended return.
 Applications submitted within 20 days of the quarter start date will be processed for the next quarter.
 You will need to upload scans of your passport identification page and financial support documentation.
 The financial documentation must show enough funds to pay for at least three quarters of expenses (unless you are requesting an I-20 for only one or two quarters).
-(Note: For winter quarter 2022, ISS will process returning student I-20s submitted by December 17, 2021 if students are fully registered in courses.
-Requests received after December 17 will be processed for a spring 2022 return.)

-- After you return to Seattle, you must upload scans/photos of your F-1 or J-1 documents to ISS.
-Check the instructions below in the After You Return to Seattle section.
+3. After you return to Seattle, you must upload scans/photos of your F-1 or J-1 documents to ISS.
+Follow the instructions in the After You Return to Seattle section.

 Graduate Students Without On-Leave Status

-- After you return to Seattle, you must upload scans/photos of your F-1 or J-1 documents to ISS.
-Check the instructions below in the After You Return to Seattle section.
+4. After you return to Seattle, you must upload scans/photos of your F-1 or J-1 documents to ISS.
+Follow the instructions in the After You Return to Seattle section.

 Frequently Asked Questions